 I didn’t like these muffins at first – I thought they had a weird bitter taste.
 The kids didn’t notice this and all three loved these muffins and by the second day the bitter taste had gone and I couldn’t help agreeing too!

-Here’s how to make chocolate courgette muffins:
+Here’s how to make courgette or zucchini chocolate muffins:

 - 100g self raising flour